SiriusBYT/Flashcord/README.md

 You can use markdown to hide the link to non-flashcord users.
 Example: [This message has a Flashcord Chat Effect.
 Install it to view the effect.](http://flashcord/rainbow)
 ```
-If these effects cause way too much lag, **consider disablming them using the variable "--Enable-ChatEffects**.
+If these effects cause way too much lag, **consider disabling them using the variable "--Enable-ChatEffects**.

 ## ✅ Platform Compatibility